How to Get Cheap Winter Flights in 2022

-Looking for the best time to find cheap winter flights in 2021 and 2022?
+Looking for the best time to find cheap winter flights?
 It can be tough to know if you’re getting a good deal.
 Although finding cheap holiday flights isn’t an exact science, we’ve analyzed trends from years of booking data so you can understand when (and how!) to find the best flight deals for winter flights.

 Whether you’re looking to head home for Thanksgiving or at the end of the semester, traveling to see family during the holidays or just planning to escape the cold with a winter getaway, we’ve got all the travel hacks and tips you need to know to save the most on your winter flights.

 Choose your dates carefully.

 If you’re looking to score cheap holiday flights, the cheapest time to fly is usually on a Monday or Tuesday.
 Since many people look to leave at the end of a week or travel over the weekend, leaving at the start of the week is usually cheaper.
 If you have to fly over a weekend (Friday-Sunday), try to take a red-eye flight if you can, as they’re usually cheaper as well.

 Avoid the busiest travel dates.

 Avoiding busy travel days saves you money—and saves your sanity too!
 Whether you leave a bit early for your holiday travels, come back earlier or stay a bit longer, being flexible with your travel dates can save you hundreds of dollars around the holidays (seriously).
 Traveling a few days before or after the holiday is usually cheaper—or travel on the holiday itself!

 - the Saturday and Sunday after Thanksgiving

 - December 21-23